GenericMappingTools/gmt/doc/rst/source/batch.rst

     is not used.
 (2) The previous *N* format statements will be filled using the first *N* data columns in *timefile*; there is no option to skip a column or to specify a specific order of columns in the template.
-(3) A maximum of 5 numerical statements may be used (provided the *timefile* has enough columns).
+(3) A maximum of 5 numerical statements may be used (provided the *timefile* has enough columns), including none.
 E.g., -Fmy_data_%5.2lf_%7.0lf_%s will use the first two columns in *timefile* as well as the trailing text to create unique product prefix names. **Note**: Since the data set internally is using double precision variables you must use floating point format statements even if some or all of your data columns are integers.

 .. _-I: